-Top Issues: Low Income Housing/Low Income Energy Programs
+Top Issues: Low-Income Housing/Low Income Energy Programs

 BACKGROUND: The federal government has numerous programs to help people find affordable housing.
 The federal government also funds programs to help low-income families with their energy bills.

-The Low Income Energy Assistance Program (LIHEAP) assists households with low incomes, particularly those with the lowest incomes that pay a high proportion of household income for home energy, primarily in meeting their immediate home energy needs.
+The Low-Income Energy Assistance Program (LIHEAP) assists households with low incomes, particularly those with the lowest incomes that pay a high proportion of household income for home energy, primarily in meeting their immediate home energy needs.
 This program can be used to provide home cooling, weatherization, and/or energy-related low-cost home repairs or replacements.

 The Residential Energy Assistance Challenge Program (REACH) allows the Department of Health and Human Services to award supplemental LIHEAP funding for current grantees to receive competitive grants to implement innovative plans to help LIHEAP eligible households reduce their home energy vulnerability.